Types of Differential and How They Work

 The first and second images show the three pairs of worm gears meshed with each half of the axle - with the spur gears at the end of each worm connecting the pairs.
 It's this connection that transfers torque from one wheel to the other, once one axle begins rotating faster than the other.
 While the first and second images are of the orginal torsen design, the third image is of the second version of the torsen differential.
 The newer design repositioned the worms gears to be inline with axles but still perform the same mechanical action.
 Each worm gear is still in contact with its pair, and only one side of the axle with spaces in the gear removing the mesh with the other side.

-This constant mesh between the two sides of the differential also has the added benefit of transferring the torque immediately, making it extremely responsive to changing road and driving conditions.
+The constant mesh between the two sides of the differential has the added benefit of transferring the torque immediately, making it extremely responsive to changing road and driving conditions.

 Whereas an open differential always has to split it’s torque split 50/50 between each wheel, the Torsen differential is capable of directing a greater percentage of torque through one wheel depending on the ratios of the gears.
 This removes the power limitation that open differentials suffer because the amount of torque available is not being limited by the amount traction in either wheel.

-Furthermore, the gearing can also be machined to impart a different ratio of resistance when accelerating and decelerating in the same way a one and half way limited slip differential does.
+Furthermore, the gearing can also be machined in such a way as to impart a different ratio of resistance when accelerating and decelerating in the same way a one and half way limited slip differential does.

 This all achieved mechanically without the use of electronics or any form of perishable part being sacrificed for friction, and overall the Torsen differential is the superior mechanical system that combines the primary benefits of all the previous differential types listed.

 Very similar to a limited slip differential, the active differential still employs mechanisms to provide the resistance needed to transfer torque from one side to another - but rather than relying on purely mechanical force, these clutches can be electronically activated.